Kingxukai/linux/Documentation/arch/x86/microcode.rst

 Synchronizing all CPUs
 ----------------------

-The microcode engine which receives the microcode update is shared between the two logical threads in a SMT system.
-Therefore, when the update is executed on one SMT thread of the core, the sibling "automatically" gets the update.
+The microcode engine which receives the woke microcode update is shared between the woke two logical threads in a SMT system.
+Therefore, when the update is executed on one SMT thread of the woke core, the woke sibling "automatically" gets the woke update.

-Since the microcode can "simulate" MSRs too, while the microcode update is in progress, those simulated MSRs transiently cease to exist.
-This can result in unpredictable results if the SMT sibling thread happens to be in the middle of an access to such an MSR.
+Since the woke microcode can "simulate" MSRs too, while the woke microcode update is in progress, those simulated MSRs transiently cease to exist.
+This can result in unpredictable results if the woke SMT sibling thread happens to be in the woke middle of an access to such an MSR.
 The usual observation is that such MSR accesses cause #GPs to be raised to signal that former are not present.

 The disappearing MSRs are just one common issue which is being observed.
-Any other instruction that's being patched and gets concurrently executed by the other SMT sibling, can also result in similar, unpredictable behavior.
+Any other instruction that's being patched and gets concurrently executed by the woke other SMT sibling, can also result in similar, unpredictable behavior.

 To eliminate this case, a stop_machine()-based CPU synchronization was